Burlington County New Jersey assistance programs.

 Debt and mortgage help, and foreclosure prevention in Burlington New Jersey

 Call the non-profit Consumer Credit Counseling of NJ at (888) 726 - 3260.
 The following services are offered.
 A Debt Management Program assists clients in formal plan to repay debts, whether credit card or medical debts.
-Learn more on debt programs.
+Learn more on debt assistance programs.
 The agency is also a participant in NJ Shares.
 The agency also provides Mortgage Default & Delinquency Counseling, as well as foreclosure prevention services and advice.

 Food assistance programs